Certora/Documentation/docs/prover/checking/coverage-info.md

 `advanced`:
 1. `none` means no coverage analysis,
-2. `basic` means relatively fast but possibly very imprecise analysis (i.e. can claim that some commands are needed even if they are not, and also vice versa),
+2. `basic` means relatively fast but possibly very imprecise analysis (i.e. can claim that some values are not relevant even if they are, and also vice versa),
 3. and `advanced` means possibly slow but more precise analysis.

 ## Completeness
-We perform the coverage analysis on our internal Satisfiability Modulo Theory (SMT) representation of the verification condition, and then map the results of the analysis to the `.sol` and `.spec` files.
+We perform the coverage analysis on our internal {term}`SMT` representation of the {term}`verification condition`, and then map the results of the analysis to the `.sol` and `.spec` files.
 Unfortunately, due to the compilation of the solidity code to EVM bytecode, we cannot maintain a complete mapping between commands from solidity and commands in our SMT representation.